• Skip to primary navigation

 Toss gently with the dry ingredients and set aside at room temperature for at least 10 minutes to release the stone fruit’s natural sugars.

 Crostata dough: The recipe I used for the dough is the same as the one I used in this berry crostata.
 It comes together very quickly and provides the perfect base for the peaches.
 You are going to love the crispy, buttery texture.
 Consult the post for a step-by-step photo tutorial.
-The detailed recipe is also located in the recipe card found at the bottom of this post.
+The detailed recipe is also in the recipe card at the bottom of this post.

-If you prefer, you can make this no butter pasta frolla recipe used in making this Crostata di Marmellata.
+If you prefer, you can make this no-butter pasta frolla recipe used in making this Crostata di Marmellata.

 Instructions

-Preheat the oven to 375℉ (190°C); position rack to bottom third.
+Preheat the oven to 375℉ (190°C); position the rack to the bottom third.

-Roll out the dough into a 12-13 inch circle on a lightly floured piece of parchment paper.
+Roll out the dough into a 12-13-inch circle on a lightly floured piece of parchment paper.

 Place the peaches, without the extra liquid, in the center of this simple homemade crust any way you like, leaving a 1½-2 inch border around the edges.